 - Turn your garage into a movie theater or a bowling alley.
-You have the space and you can afford it, so why not?
+You have the space and can afford it, so why not?

 - Make a library space complete with bookshelves and comfortable reading chairs.
 Or make it your own office at home.

 - Create a home fight club.
-Put some punching bags, weight equipment, a full wall mirror and a water cooler.
+Put some punching bags, weight equipment, a full wall mirror, and a water cooler.

 - We all love video games!
-And video games can be great for man cave as well!
+And video games can be great for a man cave as well!